Lokathor/gba2k/README.md

 [arm-dev]: https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads

-Lastly, while it will be possbile to run ELF files in mGBA for most of our development, if you want to make a "real" ROM that could be run on harware, we'll need a tool called `gbafix`.
-The first version of this tool is a C program you can get with the Dev Kit Pro ARM distribution, but there's also a Rust version you can just build/install it through `cargo`.
+Lastly, a normal compilation will have `rustc` produce a ELF file. mGBA can load and run an ELF file, but if you want an actual ROM that could run on hardware there's a few extra steps, one of which is using a tool called `gbafix`.
+There's a C version that you can get with the Dev Kit Pro ARM distribution, but there's also a Rust version you can just build/install it through `cargo`.

 ```sh
 cargo install gbafix